chenyuanlin1976/rasp_note/shellCmd_note.md

 ss is used to dump socket statistics.
 It allows showing information similar to netstat.
 It can display more TCP and state information than other tools.

+### standard input/output and file descriptors

++ 0 (Standard Input - stdin) : This is the default channel for a program to receive input.
++ 1 (Standard Output- stdout): This is the default channel for a program to display its normal output.
++ 2 (Standard Error - stderr): This is the default channel for a program to display error messages and diagnostic information.